brenns10/brennan.io/_drafts/alien-computer-card.md

 systemd unit file for that.

-Finally, I wanted to add a bit of tension to the atmosphere... as if an alien could come at you at any moment.
+Finally, I wanted to add a bit of tension to the atmosphere... as if an alien could attack you at any moment.
 So I found some alien noises from *Alien:
 Isolation* in [yet another Youtube video][yt-alien].
 I selected my favorites and put them in a directory.
 Then I created this Bash script to play a randomly selected sound every 30-90 seconds: